Cordamente

 Systematic trading and machine learning had been part of my self-teaching well before I ever joined Ohana full-time, and markets had been a long-running interest of mine.
 I kept working on the strategies on the side through my Ohana years.
 About two years ago I started running real market simulations on my own, began developing live-tested strategies shortly after, and went live with capital roughly a year ago.
 Leaving Ohana in May was when I could finally do this full-time.

-The first version of my live work was a single momentum strategy: Momentum Leaders.
+The first version of my live work was a single momentum strategy: Growth Equities.
 Own the strongest growth names while they're trending and the broad market is healthy.
-Across the combined paper and live testing period in 2025 the strategy was up about 90% at its peak.
-From there it had a normal pullback of about 20 percentage points to roughly +70%, the kind of drawdown this strategy regularly has.
-Because I hadn't had my capital fully in since the start of the paper testing, even that felt painful.
+Across the combined paper and live testing period in 2025 the strategy was up about 90%at its peak.
+It's a momentum profile that posts its biggest gains when conditions line up.

 What I'm doing now is leaning into rigor and scaling thoughtfully.
 The three intraday systems on this site all run with beta close to zero.
 Each has its own profile of when it wins, uncorrelated to the broader market.